 Once you’ve become popular in your Facebook groups, you’ll notice that people will start inviting you to lunch, asking your advice, and even asking if you’re willing to volunteer.

 Jump at the chance, because leaders who take initiative are the ones that are going to be seen as most trustworthy in the eyes of the group members.

 13. Get involved with small business groups

-Via your local Chamber of Commerce or another type of business-focused centre, there is a huge need for volunteers who will concentrate on small businesses.
+Via your local Chamber of Commerce or another type of business-focused center, there is a huge need for volunteers who will concentrate on small businesses.

 Most of these groups focus on bigger businesses rather than home businesses.
 So, they need you, and if you get involved, you will become well-known.